 The first reason is to avoid potentially severe illness and long-term symptoms from a COVID-19 infection.

 Although kids generally have less severe cases of COVID-19 than adults, they do experience severe COVID-19 including hospitalization and death.
 In addition, there are rare but severe complications, such as multisystem inflammatory syndrome in children (MIS-C).
 This condition, in which different organ systems like the heart and lungs become inflamed, is most common among children younger than 10.

 The second reason is to protect your whole family and your community, especially those who are too vulnerable to get the vaccine or for their vaccines to work as intended.
 The more people who are vaccinated, the slower COVID-19 will spread.
 This is called herd immunity.

 "Kids and adolescents make up about 22% of our population, so they're an incredibly important part of achieving herd immunity," Day said.

 How did researchers determine the dose of vaccine for young children?

-The dose of vaccine authorized to use in children age 5 to 11 is smaller than the adult and adolescent dose — only about one-third of the amount.
+The dose of vaccine authorized to use in children is smaller than the adult and adolescent dose.
 This is not due to children's smaller size as many people assume, but instead relates to the strongly reactive immune systems in young patients.
 The lower dose was thoroughly tested to be sure children create enough antibodies to protect them and minimize any side effects from the vaccine.